seven5/seven5/viewer.md

 A key element of the _Seven5_ approach to [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) is to generate code to keep the server and client "in sync".
 The creation of the `ArticleWire` type previously, as well as the discussion of nouns and verbs [in the chapter on resources](http://localhost:4000/seven5/resources.html), may make more sense if one considers that `/tmp/nullblog/dart/nullblog/lib/src/nullblog.dart` is machine-generated.
 The code in this file is _derived_ from the Go type `ArticleWire` (don't edit the Dart file! edit the Go file!) and provides access to the fields defined `ArticleWire` and the methods of `ArticleResource` (see [chapter 3](resources.html)).

-This file defines a Dart class called `article` which holds the same data as the Go type `articleWire` and the Dart class `articleResource` that provides access to Go's `ArticleResource`.
-Note the lower-case `A` starting both names.
+This file defines a Dart class called `article` which holds the same data as the Go type `ArticleWire` and the Dart class `articleResource` that provides access to Go's `ArticleResource`.
+Note the lower-case `A` starting both names in Dart.

 ```
     Future<article> articleResource.find(1);